 Phase 3: Development & Customization

-If customizations or complex integrations were identified during the design phase, this is where they are built and implemented.
+If customizations or complex integrations were deemed necessary in the design phase, this is where they are built and coded.

 Coding & Development

-Developers build, test, and document any custom code or integration points based on technical specifications.
+Developers build, test, and document any custom code or integration points according to the technical specifications.

 Report Development